UMR 866 – DMEM

 - the validation of strategies (nutrition, physical activity, pharmacological treatment, genetic predisposition) that may improve muscle integrity and function.

-- the characterization of muscle plasticity within the contractile unit in response to strength, endurance, and/or hypoxia training
+- the characterization of muscle plasticity within the contractile unit itself in response to strength, endurance, and/or hypoxia training